github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 #.
 Right-click on the list you have chosen and then click **Add repositories with GitHub Code Search**.

 #.
-In the search bar, select a language for your search from the choices in the dropdown.
+In the pop-up that appears at the top of the application, under the search bar, select a language for your search from the choices in the dropdown.

     .. image:: ../images/codeql-for-visual-studio-code/variant-analysis-code-search-language.png
         :alt: Screenshot of the search bar for using code search to add repositories to a custom list.
 The search bar asks you to choose a language for your search and has a dropdown list of languages to choose from.

 #.
 In the search bar, type the search query that you want to use and press **Enter**.

-#.
 You can view the progress of your search in the bottom right corner of the application in a box with the text "Searching for repositories...".
 If you click **Cancel**, no repositories will be added to your list.

-#.
 Once complete, you will see the resulting repositories appear in the dropdown under your custom list in the Variant Analysis Repositories panel.

-It is possible that some of the resulting repositories do not have CodeQL databases or are not accessible.
-When you run an analysis on the list, the results view will show you which repositories could not be analyzed.
+Not all resulting repositories will have CodeQL databases or allow access to be analyzed.
+When you run an analysis on the list, the Variant Analysis Results view will show you which repositories could not be analyzed.

 Troubleshooting variant analysis
 --------------------------------